• Skip to primary navigation

 Cajun Seafood Boil

-8 cloves garlic, 2 tablespoon old bay seasoning, 2 tablespoon Cajun seasoning, 4 whole bay leaves, 1 large lemon, 1 teaspoon each, salt & pepper, 16 cups water
+• Add in the 8 cloves garlic, 2 tablespoon old bay seasoning, 2 tablespoon Cajun seasoning, 4 whole bay leaves, lemon juice from 1 large lemon, 1 teaspoon each, salt & pepper, and 16 cups water.
+Stir to mix and bring to boil over medium-high heat.

-• Once your water is boiling, add the potatoes (leave whole if small, halve or quarter to have evenly sized potatoes) and cook covered for about 10 minutes or until starting to get tender. *Reduce heat if necessary to prevent boiling over.
+• Once your water is boiling, add the 1 ½ lbs Yukon Gold potatoes (leave whole if small, halve, or quarter to have evenly sized potatoes) and cook covered for about 10 minutes or until they start to get tender. *Reduce heat if necessary to prevent boiling over.

 Garlic Butter Sauce